-The laws deal with the valuation of superannuation interests and splitting interests between parties as a result of an agreement or as a result of a court order, and also provides for accounts to be on 'hold' status until certain issues are resolved between the parties.
+The laws deal with the valuation of superannuation interests and splitting interests between parties as a result of an agreement or as a result of a court order.

-From 1 March 2009, the federal family law regime was extended to apply to certain opposite-sex and same-sex de facto couples, including facilitating financial agreements and superannuation splitting on the breakdown of such relationships.
+From 1 March 2009, the federal family law regime was extended to apply to certain opposite-sex and samesex de facto couples, including facilitating financial agreements and superannuation splitting on the breakdown of such relationships.

-The Trustee may create a separate interest in the superannuation fund for the non-member spouse, or transfer the non-member's entitlements to the Super Safeguard Eligible Rollover Fund, in line with the provisions of the Superannuation Industry (Supervision) Act 1993 (Cth).
+The Trustee may create a separate interest in the superannuation fund for the non-member spouse, or transfer the non-member's entitlements to the ATO, in line with provisions of the Superannuation (Unclaimed Money and Lost Members) Act 1999 (Cth).
 In accordance with the law, we may charge an administration fee in relation to such arrangements.